 The program is designed for students with high academic abilities and ambitions, offering a challenging experience in the Liberal Arts tradition.
 Specialized sections of Honors General Studies courses enhance student-faculty interaction, emphasize critical thinking in a seminar atmosphere, and increase opportunities for intellectual exploration.
 In addition to the course requirements described in the Honors Program Course Requirements, Honors Students are expected to engage in other developmental opportunities described below in the Honors Program Pillars.

 First-time freshman may apply to the Honors Program after being admitted to UNK.
 This should be done in their Senior high school year.
-They should have an ACT score of 27 or higher, a grade point average of 3.75, and complete the on-line application including an essay and a letter of recommendation.
+For GPA and other requirements, please see: www.unk.edu/honors

-Students who do not meet the criteria above may apply to join the Honors program after completing one semester at UNK (12 credit hours or more).
-Students should apply in the Spring semester of their first year at UNK, prior to registering for Fall classes of the sophomore year, which happens in the Spring semester of the freshman year.
-These applicants should complete the on-line application, and must include a letter of recommendation from one of their first semester instructors.
-Applicants must have a UNK GPA of at least 3.5.
+Students who do not meet the criteria above may apply to join the Honors program after completing one full-time semester at UNK (12 credit hours or more).
+Students should apply in the Spring semester of their first year at UNK, prior to registering for Fall semester classes.
+For requirements and online application, please see: www.unk.edu/honors

 Honors Program Pillars

 The Honors Program design includes four broad areas of activity to support the education and development of Honors Students.
 These areas of activity are referred to as "The Pillars" of the Honors Program.
 None of them are required, but each student should explore the various opportunities to craft an experience that best prepares them for their future.

 Honors Students are required to keep an electronic portfolio throughout their undergraduate career to document activity in each of the areas.